 Best Overall: Delta Dental

 Delta Dental insurance is the country's largest dental insurance provider.
 The company covers 80,000 people nationwide and their network includes dentists in 500,000 locations.
-Delta Dental has 50 years of experience and an "A-Excellent" rating from A.M.
+Delta Dental has over 50 years of experience and an "A-Excellent" rating from A.M.
 Best.
 Each region has a Better Business Bureau page with different ratings.

 Delta Dental offers three options for orthodontic coverage: